gabeshires/govt_pesticide_residue/README.md

 The Department for Environment, Food and Rural Affairs conducts pesticide testing Data is released in Open Document Spreadsheet format and released on data.gov.uk [here](https://data.gov.uk/dataset/5d5028ef-9918-4ab7-8755-81f3ad06f308/pesticide-residues-in-food).
 Much of the quarterly and annual data is available in this repo's [data folder](https://github.com/james-westwood/govt_pesticide_test_data_downloader/tree/master/data_files).

+Currently (11/11/21) the script is in a [Jupyter Notebook](https://github.com/james-westwood/govt_pesticide_test_data_downloader/blob/master/govt_pest_data_latest.ipynb) which has not been updated for 2 years.
+The first task would be to export the Notebook to a .py file, and make sure the script as is works as a continuous pipeline.

 ## Requirements of the data parsing script

 What this script should (eventually) do: